philippgille/hello-netcoreapp/docs/getting-started.md

 1. Either fork the repository or download its files
 1. Go through the following directories and change the following files:
+    - `.github/`:
+        - `CONTRIBUTING.md`: Change the e-mail address to yours.
+Also, this file contains the labels that are set up in the GitHub repository.
+You might want to change that section if you want to use other labels.
+Otherwise you should change your GitHub repository's issue labels to match the ones in this document.
+        - `ISSUE_TEMPLATE.md`: Change the GitHub repository's link to yours
+        - `SUPPORT.md`: Change the GitHub repository's issues links to yours
     - `.vscode/`: Change `hello-netcoreapp` in both files to your app's name
     - `appimage/`:
         - `AppRun`: Change the content from `hello-netcoreapp` to your app's name